u66u/cielo/docs/Comptime passes.md

 BTA uses this for cross-stage persistence checks.
 The residualizer uses tier distinction for embedding strategy.

+Knownness is tracked separately from staging:
+- **KnownLocal**: CT evaluator computed a value for this expression in the current build.
+- **KnownPersistable**: known local value + persistable type, so it is eligible for CT→RT embedding.

+This distinction improves diagnostics without requiring full online/offline CSP machinery in v1.

 ### CT-only functions

 Functions using CT-only effects (`ComptimeReadFiles`), taking `TypeInfo` arguments, or explicitly annotated CT-only cannot fall back to RT.
 If BTA determines a CT-only function is called with RT arguments, this is a hard error.

 ### Target-aware evaluation

 The evaluator simulates target semantics, not host.
-Integer arithmetic uses target-width types.
+Integer arithmetic uses target-width types (wrapping/sign-extension to target word size).
 Byte reinterpretation uses target endianness.
 The evaluator takes a `TargetSpec` and all memory layout operations consult it.
-CT cache entries are keyed by target spec.
+CT cache entries are keyed by target spec + evaluator policy + compiler version.

+Current caveat: floating point still uses host behavior when exact target emulation is unavailable.

 ### Type-level CT is a separate, earlier phase